oliverbialko/oliverbialko/README.md

 - 👋 Hi, I’m @oliverbialko
 - 🎮 I’m interested in coding, guitar and gaming
 - 🧑🏻‍💻 I’m currently learning business & management and IT
+- </> I'm working with the following technologies: C#/.NET, Python